Luca-Gaudenzi/NN_RepaintProject/README.md

+This repository was created by Giulia Neccia e Luca Gaudenzi for the Neural Networks exam.
-This git was clone from https://github.com/andreas128/RePaint
+This git was cloned from https://github.com/andreas128/RePaint
 ## Setup

 ### 1. Code